 Children and COVID-19

 Based on available evidence, children do not appear to be at higher risk for COVID-19 than adults.
 While some children and infants have been sick with COVID-19, adults make up most of the known cases to date.
-Babies under 1 year old and children with underlying medical conditions, regardless of age, might be more likely to have severe illness from COVID-19.
+Babies under one year old and children with underlying medical conditions, regardless of age, might be more likely to have severe illness from COVID-19.

 NASPGHAN Celiac Special Interest Group Statement on Pediatric Celiac Disease and COVID-19

 Celiac disease is not considered to be an immunocompromised state in children, and in itself is not known to be a risk factor for severe disease.
-Like everyone, children with celiac disease should exercise careful infection control practices, including “social distancing”, washing hands with soap and water frequently and for at least 20 seconds, and avoid touching their eyes, nose and mouth.
-Patients with other medical conditions should refer to their provider for further disease specific guidance and to information provided by local health authorities.
+Like everyone, children with celiac disease should exercise careful infection control practices, including social distancing, washing hands with soap and water frequently and for at least 20 seconds, and avoiding touching eyes, nose, and mouth.
+Patients with other medical conditions should refer to their provider for further disease-specific guidance, as well as information provided by local health authorities.

 The symptoms of COVID-19 are similar in children and adults.
 However, children with confirmed COVID-19 have generally presented with mild symptoms.
 The most common symptoms of COVID-19 in children are fever and cough, but children may have any of these signs or symptoms of COVID-19:

 - Sore throat

 - Shortness of breath or difficulty breathing

 - Nausea or vomiting

 - Poor appetite or poor feeding, especially in babies under one year old